open-policy-agent/opa/docs/content/rest-api.md

 - **400** - bad request
 - **500** - server error

-The server returns 400 if either:
+The server returns 400 if the input document is invalid (i.e. malformed JSON).

-1. The query requires an input document and the client did not supply one.
-2. The query already defines an input document and the client did supply one.

 The server returns 200 if the path refers to an undefined document.
 In this case, the response will not contain a `result` property.